Using Retail Analytics & Top Retail Metrics to Drive Sales

 In action: James Green, owner of Build a Head, has started measuring customer retention rates in addition to conversion rates to try and better forecast revenue and sales.
 “We always track conversion rates, but customer retention means more steady profit long term.”

-To calculate your sales per square foot, take your total sales, and divide by the number of square feet in your selling area.
+If you want to know how to calculate sales per square foot, take your total sales and divide it by the number of square feet in your selling area.
 The selling area consists of the sales floor, merchandise displays, and register area—just don’t count your office or stockroom.

 Total sales / square feet of selling space = sales per square foot